serhangursoy/zeon-theme/README.md

 # Zeon UI Theme

-This is an __elegant theme__ who loves gradients with stylish look.
+This is an __elegant theme__ for whom loves gradients with stylish look.

-This theme includes font changes and icon changes at __minimum__ However I am always happy to tweak my settings according to community's opinions.
-So if you have any suggestions, just shot it!.
+This theme includes font changes and icon changes at __minimum level__.
+However I am always open to tweak my settings according to community's opinions.
+So if you have any suggestions, just shoot it!.
 Would be glad to know if I inspire anyone.
 Therefore, you can contact to me as well.

-Happy coding! 🚀
+Happy coding! ⚛🚀⚛

 ## Installing

-1. Settings -> Install -> Search -> Zeon UI.
+1. Settings -> Install -> Search (Select Themes Tab) -> Zeon ui.
-2. Now go and select Zeon.
+2. Press Install.

 If you get stuck somewhere, feel free to create an issue.